irohitb/rn-formly/README.md

 ## Usage

-To get started/or a try it out, you can clone or checkout the following [repo](https://github.com/irohitb/formly-example)
+To get started/or a try it out, you can clone or check out the following [repo](https://github.com/irohitb/formly-example)

 **Minimilistic Setup Example**